dantolas/PV_Alfa3_2023/README.md

 ## Usage
 BEFORE running the application, make sure u have completed all steps and configured your database entry point in *conf/config.json*.
+- See [Configurations](#configurations) for default configuration values and what should be configured.

 Double click the **alfa3-all.jar** file and the program should start.